 Abednia (2006) tried to develop a teacher efficacy instrument for second language contexts.
 Even though his instrument was a major development in teacher efficacy studies in ELT, it lacks a sound theoretical framework behind it, and its items measure global teacher efficacy rather than teacher efficacy in specific contexts and activities, which is much emphasized in the teacher efficacy literature by Tschannen-Moran et al. (1998) and Wheatley (2005).
-In another study, Chacon (2005) found positive relationships between teachers' sense of efficacy and language proficiency; the more proficient the teachers considered themselves, the higher sense of efficacy they had.
+In another study, Chacon (2005) found positive relationships between teachers' sense of efficacy and language proficiency; the more proficient the teacher considered themselves, the higher sense of efficacy they had.
 The implication of his study was that increasing English language teachers' proficiency in listening, speaking, reading, and writing would lead to building a stronger sense of efficacy.
-Finally, Moradkhani (2009) also did a research on English language teachers' efficacy, in which he found no significant difference between the efficacy of teachers holding different degrees, while the interaction of teachers' efficacy and their degree showed a significant relationship with their learners' achievements.
+Finally, Moradkhani (2009) also did a research on English language teachers' efficacy and their degree showed a significant difference between the efficacy and their degree showed a significant relationship with their learners' achievements.